OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 ### Notification Message
 > Node.js (*node_version*) is not in the supported version list (v10, v12, v14).

+When `Azure` is selected as the hosting type and the project does not contain Azure Functions, only LTS versions (v10, v12, v14 and v16) of Node.js are supported by Teams Toolkit currently, please make sure the installed Node.js meets this requirement.
+In addition, **Node v14 (LTS)** would be recommended to be installed.

+### Mitigation
+Please refer to [the guide](#how-to-install-nodejs) to install `Node.js`.

+## NodeNotSupported(Azure Functions)
+### Notification Message
+> Node.js (*node_version*) is not in the supported version list (v10, v12, v14).

-When `Azure` is selected as the hosting type, only LTS versions (v10, v12 and v14) of Node.js are supported by Teams Toolkit currently, please make sure the installed Node.js meets this requirement.
+When `Azure` is selected as the hosting type and the project contains Azure Functions, only LTS versions (v10, v12 and v14) of Node.js are supported by Teams Toolkit currently, please make sure the installed Node.js meets this requirement.
 In addition, **Node v14 (LTS)** would be recommended to be installed.

 ### Mitigation
 Please refer to [the guide](#how-to-install-nodejs) to install `Node.js`.